foliant-docs/docs/src/tutorials/db/pgsql.md

 ![](img/oracle.png)

 That looks good enough, but you may want to tweak the appearance of your site.
 You can edit the Jinja-template to change the way DBMLDoc generates markdown our of your schema.
-After first build, the default template should have appeared in your project dir under the name `dbml.j2`.
+The default template can be found [here](https://github.com/foliant-docs/foliantcontrib.dbdoc/blob/master/foliant/preprocessors/dbdoc/pgsql/templates/doc.j2).
+Edit it and save in your project dir, then specify in the `doc_template` parameter.
 If you want to change the looks of you site, please, refer for instructions to the [Slate](https://foliant-docs.github.io/docs/backends/slate/) backend documentation.